tatarianBarbarian/bicycle-express/README.md

 My own attempt on understanding of HTTP in Node.js.

-My interest here is understanding work with HTTP, designing abstractions, tests, middleware conceptions.
+My interests here are understanding work with HTTP, designing abstractions, tests, middleware conceptions.